 CNC(LEGAL) - TRANSPORTATION MANAGEMENT: TRANSPORTATION SAFETY

-A district shall meet or exceed the safety standards for school buses established by the Department of Public Safety (DPS), with the advice of TEA.
-If a district fails or refuses to meet these standards, it shall be ineligible to receive its transportation allotment until the first anniversary of the date the district begins compliance.
+A district shall meet or exceed the safety standards for school buses established by the Department of Public Safety (DPS), with the advice of the Texas Education Agency (TEA).
+A district that fails or refuses to meet these safety standards for school buses is ineligible to share in the transportation allotment until the first anniversary of the date the district begins complying with the safety standards.
 Education Code 34.002; Transp.
 Code 547.102; 37 TAC 14.51–.52

 A district may not require or allow a child to stand on a moving bus or passenger van.
 Education Code 34.004

 An operator of a school bus, while operating the bus, shall prohibit a passenger from:

 - On the floor of the bus, or

 - In any location on the bus that is not designed as a seat.

 Transp.
 Code 545.426

 Required on Buses